 What is the Southern Investigative Reporting Foundation doing that my local paper, or the New York Times, isn’t?

 Your local paper is no doubt staffed by earnest and hard working journalism professionals but the world they operate in has changed massively over the past 10 years.
-Many papers used to do some investigative reporting but because of the newspaper industry’s brutal contraction, many have been forced to drop or sharply curtail it.
-Even the Times, with their impressive staff, high-level access and corporate wealth have been forced to make brutal cutbacks in allocating investigative resources.
-Add to this the natural complexity of business journalism, as well as the richly-funded legal and public relations efforts so many corporations use to burnish their image, and you get to a place where investigative reporting on capital markets issuers is at an all-time low.
+For example, most local newspapers have, because of the newspaper industry’s brutal contraction, been forced to drop or sharply curtail complex and longer-form reporting.
+Add in the inherent complexity of business journalism, as well as the richly-funded legal and public relations efforts so many corporations use to burnish their image, and you get to a place where in-depth reporting on capital markets issuers is at an all-time low.

 (Executive summary: Bad guys have very little likelihood of being called out by business reporters these days.
 We’re trying to change that.)